In the ‘City Beautiful’: Chandigarh

 Hospitals

-Silver Oaks, Chaitanya Hospital, Alchemist Hospital, YPS Hospital, R K Hospital, Vikrant Gupta Memorial Hospital.
-The high class medical facilities have made Chandigarh a frontline destination of medical tourism.
+Silver Oaks, Chaitanya Hospital, Alchemist Hospital, YPS Hospital, R.K.
+Hospital, Vikrant Gupta Memorial Hospital.
+The high-class medical facilities have made Chandigarh a frontline destination for medical tourism.

 Sports

-Chandigarh has a network of world class sports infrastructure ranging from stadium to training camps.
-The city has cricket stadiums, swimming pools, shooting ranges, skating rinks and hockey stadiums.
+Chandigarh has world-class sports infrastructure, including stadiums, swimming pools, shooting ranges, skating rinks, and hockey stadiums.

 Famous personalities